 You must have already been provisionally accepted as a student into a full-time higher education course or program at a recognized Dutch university, university college or university of applied sciences.
 You can see the IND’s list of recognized sponsors (select ‘Educational Institutions’).

 You can also apply for a student residence permit if you are enrolled in an educational program in preparation for higher education or university.
 You are allowed to come to the Netherlands for a year before your higher education course starts in preparation for the course or entry exam – this year is added onto the duration of your residence permit.

 Additionally, check with your educational institution if they have their own requirements for accepting foreign students into a course.
 For example, you may need to demonstrate a knowledge of the Dutch language or take part in a transfer program.

-How to apply for a Dutch student permit
+How to apply for a student visa in the Netherlands